 Demandbase, HockeyStack, Terminus, and Factors.ai are strong when you’re running larger programs with multi-channel scope and deep controls.
 LeadsRx does not use the LinkedIn API and leans on cookies.
 HubSpot Attribution remains click- and contact-centric.
 6Sense focuses on targeting and visits more than impression-level reporting.
 CommonRoom surfaces community engagement, not impression logs.
 Windsor.ai is a stellar data layer, not an ABM-first choice.

-If you want a cost-conscious tool that still nails pipeline reporting and campaign orchestration for a LinkedIn-first ABM strategy, start with ZenABM.
+If you want a cost-conscious tool that still nails pipeline reporting and campaign orchestration for a multichannel LinkedIn-first ABM strategy, start with ZenABM.
 It tracks company-level impressions, maps them to CRM opportunities, writes properties into HubSpot, and shows which campaigns moved which deals, even when nobody clicked.
-Book a demo to see how the best tools for a LinkedIn-first ABM strategy should operate in practice.